Age: 89 Years

 - Ela was one of the founding members of the Elders, which is a group consisting of twelve international social activists working together for peace and human rights across the globe.

 - In 2012, she travelled to Bihar to led a youth project focusing on preventing child marriage as well as encouraged the state government to have an eye on this issue.

 - She was the winner of the first Global Fairness Award i.e. the globally recognised CARE Award.

 - Due to her evergreen achievements as an activist, US Secretary of State Hillary Clinton addressed her as “one of her heroines.”
 She stated, “I have a lot of heroes and heroines around the world and one of them is Ela Bhatt, who started an organisation called the Self-Employed Women’s Association (SEWA) in India many years ago.”

-- Ela has also written two books named “We are poor but so many: the story of self-employed women in India” and “Anubandh: Building Hundred Mile Communities” published in 20016 and 2015 respectively.
+- Ela wrote two books named “We are poor but so many: the story of self-employed women in India” and “Anubandh: Building Hundred Mile Communities” published in 20016 and 2015 respectively.

-- She has been listed in “India’s 25 Greatest Global Living Legends.”
+- She was listed in “India’s 25 Greatest Global Living Legends.”